-Step 2: draw up the articles of the association (Statutes)
+Step 2: Draw up the articles of the association (Statutes)

 To create an association, the first thing the founding partners have to do is draw up the statutes.
 Despite not having the character of a legal norm, they are binding on the partners, since they voluntarily submitted to them when they joined the Association.
 These are the rules that will determine how the association will function and that will stipulate its objectives, as well as its organizational model.
-They usually are stipulated by law.

 They are needed for two reasons - (a) to ensure the smooth functioning of all aspects of an NGO, and (b) as a requirement for the legal registration of an NGO with national or public authorities.